hikreschool/phoenix-list/README.md

 5. THen, proceed with the logic of the app
 6. Be mindful on doing one particular task at a time

+# Submission
+-Once finished, submit it through Git & Github by creating a Git branch of yours and pushing it to this repository.

 # App Demo